Goals and Objectives

 - Mentor students in submitting scholarly work to conferences, festivals, publications, and other art making and research venues.

-- Encourage and support faculty scholarship that will enhance the national and international profile and stature of the department of dance and the university.
+- Encourage and support faculty scholarship that will enhance the national and international profile and stature of the division of dance and the university.

 Goal: Future-Oriented Teaching/Learning